caddyserver/website/src/docs/markdown/install.md

 Next, take [this systemd unit file](https://github.com/caddyserver/dist/blob/master/init/caddy.service) and save it to `/etc/systemd/system/caddy.service`.
 Double-check the **ExecStart** and **ExecReload** directives---make sure the binary's location and command line arguments are correct for your installation.

 Double-check that both your systemd and Caddy configs are correct before continuing.
+Make sure your config file is in the location specified in the command.

 To start the service for the first time, do the usual systemctl dance: